Visible Learning is when teachers see learning through the eyes of the student and students see themselves as their own teachers.

 Learning Intentions clearly state the learning goal and success criteria outlines what the students needs to achieve in order to meet the learning intention.
 Making this visible to our students enables them to know exactly what their goal is and what they need to do in order to achieve this.

 Each year we strive to improve visible learning in our school.
-Our goals for 2017 include:
+Our goals include: